BelayAdamu/Solution/README.md

 - Frontend Mentor - [@BelayAdamu](https://www.frontendmentor.io/profile/BelayAdamu)
 - Linkedin - [Belay Adamu](https://www.linkedin.com/in/belay-adamu-442b26149)

-**Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**

 ## Acknowledgments

 I Would like to acknowledge Front-end Mentors for their valuable resources that they provide for developers like me who are looking to improve their skills.
-And would very much love to acknowledge Coursera.org for their generousity in letting me enroll on their quality paid courses for free and sweeping a path for me on my journey to become a front end developer.
+And would very much love to acknowledge [Coursera](http://www.coursera.org) for their generousity in letting me enroll on their quality paid courses for free and sweeping a path for me on my journey to become a front end developer.